Posted 2 years ago

 The colors are still nice on this basket, it had to have been kept out of sunlight in order to keep the colors from fading.
 The Sweet Grass is completely dried out on this basket with no odor to it at all.
 There is no damage at all to this Brown Ash splint basket, which is amazing in itself because these old baskets usually have the finials broken off from being pulled to open the lid or some of the splints are broken in the body of the basket.
 They also usually only have the colors present on the inside too due to fading from sunlight on the outside.
 The ones that are without any damage are being kept in private collections or in a museum, so I am thinking that this one had to be packed up and kept out of any sunlight based on the beautiful coloring it still retains.
-When a basket as rare as this is put on the market, it is usually by a relative of the deceased owner and they have no idea of how rare or valuable it is.
+When a basket as rare as this is put on the market without a high pre-set price, it is usually by a relative of the deceased owner and they have no idea of how rare or valuable it is.

 The braided sweet grass that is looped around like a snake on the lid is a design that was used around 1890-1910, I have another Urchin basket that I got awhile back that almost looks identical to this one (but this one has retained alot more color) that was made in 1890.
 But along with the color loss, that one also has the stitch that holds the lid to the body of the basket broken off.
 If you put the two nearly identical Urchin Baskets together side by side, you would think that the one in the pictures above was made very recently.